Meet our hardworking team

 I have been working for my Tribe since I was 15 years old, starting as a file clerk in the Sycuan Gaming Commission and I now serve as Chairwoman/Commissioner.
 Throughout my career, I have helped my Tribe to maintain a positive regulatory relationship with Tribal, Federal, State and local agencies.
 I have chaired multiple committees and collaborated on various impactful documents.
 Most recently I was honored with the opportunity to be a Board Member for the Tipey Joa Organization.
 The passion and commitment derived from Tipey Joa continues to inspire my goal of sustaining Tribal sovereignty and cultural integrity.

-Lios enchim aniavu, my family comes from Sonora and Guanajuato in Mexico and San Diego.
-I am Yaqui and Guamare and I have spent my years growing up and living within the beautiful landscapes on both sides of the border.
-I have a AA in Kumeyaay Studies and an AS in Sustainable Agriculture, and I am currently working on my BA in Environmental Science.
-For my day to day, I am a licensed Realtor and Notary.
+Lios enchim aniavu.
+My family comes from Sonora and Guanajuato, as well as San Diego.
+I am Yaqui and Guamare, and I have spent my life growing up within the beautiful landscapes and communities on both sides of the border, which has deeply shaped my connection to culture, land, and environmental stewardship.
+I hold Associate degrees in Kumeyaay Studies and Sustainable Agriculture, along with a certification in Environmental Education, and she is currently completing my Bachelor’s degree in Environmental Science.
+After I hope to pursue a master’s degree focused on nonprofit leadership and natural resources.

 Veronica comes from the Kumiai Nation of San Jose de la Zorra, located in a very remote area of Baja California.
 She grew up surrounded by the natural mountains and landscapes and she has lived there her whole life.
 Veronica is a skilled artisan making traditional Kumiai basketry using native plant species such as juncus, willow, or pine needles which are grown and collected on the reservation.